 After encountering so many bare walls and open spaces, after examining so many amalgams of photography, altered objects, seductive materials and conceptual puzzles awaiting deciphering, I started to feel as if it were all part of a big-box chain featuring only one brand.

-I did not exactly welcome Orozco, Fischer, and Sehgal either.
+I did not exactly welcome Orozco, Fischer, and Sehgal either amid art's spectacles and light shows.
 I found the first struggling to sustain his ideas, the second way overblown, and the third fun but frothy.
 I have limited affinity for the conceptualists of the 1970s, Lawrence Weiner and Dan Graham, who have had their own recent retrospectives.
 Much as I like Horn, I found myself unable to say anything new about her.
 For once, I did not follow a press opening with a review.
 Instead, I keep arguing for the vitality of painting, sculpture, new media, political art, and art history.

 Why, then, do I think that Smith has taken some good shots that nonetheless miss the real target?
 Start again with Gelitin.
 On my first visit, one well-known artist (no, not Jessica Stockholder) was coating another with plaster and glue no doubt meant for the sculpture.
 Others, Corona in hand and Marker's Mark nearby, were tinkering away.
 Some blended into the audience.
 One, blindfolded, noodled away on electric guitar.